tcosolutions/betterscan/README.md

 [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/6958/badge)](https://bestpractices.coreinfrastructure.org/projects/6958)

 Betterscan uses many tools for Code, Cloud, secrets, dependencies - SCA (software composition analysis) and Supply Chain Risks, and also precise Graph-based SAST analysis for Code.
-Please be patient with your analyses. **For commercial use PRO version is recommended (several times faster, and many other features)**
+Please be patient with your analyses. **For commercial use PRO version is recommended (all features available)**

 If you want to scan your Code and Infrastructure (including Secrets, SBOMs, and dependencies)